 Activity 1: Imagine a scenario where you are engaged in flying a drone on a simulator.
-Write the precautions and steps you would take to ensure a secure drope pe Publish flying operation on the simulator.
+Write the precautions and steps you would take to ensure a secure drone flying operation on the simulator.
 The steps may include the following: